 Charity Intelligence, a Canadian watchdog organization, rates United Way/Centraide Windsor-Essex County four out of four stars for financially efficiency.
 We were rated against 400 Canadian charities.

 What if I need help but there is no United Way-funded program to help me?

 A few years ago, United Way established an Emergency Assistance Fund (EAF) that provides support directly to the individual.
 It came about as a result of donors reaching out for help and not being able to access it - historically United Way only funded agencies delivering programs.
 Now the EAF - the fund of last resort – is available, and if the individual qualifies, direct support is provided.

 Do you fund any programs in the County?

-In 2013-14 United Way helped 10,506 people in the county.
-Seventeen of our funded programs are delivered in county communities.
+In 2016-17 United Way helped more than 10,700 people in the county.
 One of United Way’s mandates is to ensure that, where appropriate, our partners have a strategy for delivering services to our county communities.
 You may not see our logo on a building, but through collaborative partnerships and sharing space and resources, United Way is there to help county residents.